HugoKempfer/Vim_Dotfiles/README.md

 ## Install intructions

-First make sure that you have all the necessary dependancies.
+First make sure that you have all the necessary dependencies.
 Then clone this repo and move and the files in the `nvim` directory at `~/.config/nvim/`.

 In future releases I expect to create an install script.